-COURSE DESCRIPTION
+COURSE DESCRIPTION (WECM)

-At the completion of the semester, students will: This course is a more in-depth continuation of general principles of growth and development, primary health care needs of the patient across the life span, and therapeutic nursing interventions.
+Continued study in the principles of growth and development, primary health care needs of the patient across the life span, disease processes, and therapeutic nursing interventions.
+This class is also viewed as an NCLEX prep course.

-STUDENT LEARNING OUTCOMES
+STUDENT LEARNING OUTCOMES (DECS)